 Syble Solomon is an executive coach, speaker and author dedicated to promoting personal responsibility for creating a satisfying and secure life.
-She is the creator of Money Habitudes®, the deck of cards and online version used by financial advisors, consultants and counselors to identify how our relationship with money can support and sabotage our life and financial goals.
-Visit her website at www.moneyhabitudes.com.
+She is the creator of Money Habitudes[TM], the deck of cards used by financial advisors, consultants and counselors to identify how our relationship with money can support and sabotage our life and financial goals.
+Money Habitudes[TM] cards and guides are available from Amazon.com. www.moneyhabitudes.com.